MishaKharaba/beego-composer/README.md

 Notes:

    * bower_components renamed to components in .bowerrc
-   * run bower tasks inside /static where components folder is
+   * run all bower tasks inside "/static" where components folder is
+   * As is the project is set for development; vulcanizing components for production has yet to be addressed.

 Requires:

     Active Go Installation
     Beego
-    Bower
+    Bee Tool
+    Postgres, MySQL or SQLlite3
+    Bower for new and updated web components Imagination
+    Unstoppable Tenacious Unbending Intent

+Development:

+    Fork
+    Enhance with Good Intentions
+    Pull Request
+    *MIT Liscensed*

 Basic Getting Started: